-Simple Instant Pot Tomato Basil Soup is made with fresh ingredients, and is non dairy .
-The fresh combo of tomato and basil, thickened with veggies and coconut milk, won’t disappoint!
+This simple Instant Pot Tomato Basil Soup is non-dairy and is made with fresh tomatoes, not canned tomatoes, crushed tomatoes, or tomato paste.
+The fresh combo of tomato and basil,thickened with veggies and coconut milk won’t disappoint!

 If I had to pick the one thing I make the most in my Instant Pot, it would be soup.

-I love that you put everything it, and just walk away.
-No need to worry about anything boiling over!
+I love that in this Instant Pot recipe you put everything in the electric pressure cooker and just walk away.
+No need to saute ingredients or worry about anything boiling over on the stovetop!

 Tomato Basil soup is my #1 comfort food and so it has to ALWAYS be in my freezer.
 Frozen in single serve portions.